 We cannot achieve health equity for Black patients without expanding the Black physician workforce.

 Have you ever seen a bunch of doctors protesting?
 Well, on Friday, August, 26, 2022 — the second anniversary weekend of Dr. Khoury’s dismissal from the Kaiser Permanente Bernard J. Tyson School of Medicine — we did just that.
 Dozens of colleagues, friends, family, and co-conspirators came together to raise our voices against the unjust punishment and dismissals of Black medical students, trainees, and attending physicians.
 And this is just the beginning

 Press coverage includes this article in the San Diego Voice & Viewpoint by Solomon O. Smith: Black Doctors March Shine Spotlight on Institutionalized Racism

-In addition, this article in Time by Jamie Ducharme also marks the second anniversary of Dr. Khoury’s suspension from the Kaiser Permanente Bernard J. Tyson School of Medicine: U.S. Medical Schools Are Struggling to Overcome Centuries of Racism in Health Care
+This article in Time by Jamie Ducharme, which also marks the second anniversary of Dr. Khoury’s suspension from the Kaiser Permanente Bernard J. Tyson School of Medicine: U.S. Medical Schools Are Struggling to Overcome Centuries of Racism in Health Care

 And this article just before the event by Kisha Smith, L.A.
 Focus: New Campaign Calls Attention to Unjust Dismissals of Black Doctors from Hospitals and Med Schools